ChainAgnostic/namespaces/tvm/caip2.md

 identifying chains with human-readable strings, but the core node runtime identifies chains by an integer between -2147483648 and 2147483648 (2^31).
 This integer is present in each block of each chain, in the property `global_id`.
+These work well as `chain_id` values for composing [CAIP-2][] and other chain-id-qualified CASA schemes.

-At time of writing there is not a central registry for avoiding `global_id` conflicts or for mapping `global_id`'s to public endpoints; instead, implementers should seek chain and node information each chain's documentation (see links section below for examples).
+At time of writing there is not a central registry for avoiding `global_id` conflicts or for mapping `global_id`s to public endpoints; instead, implementers should seek chain and node information each chain's documentation (see links section below for examples).

 ```
 The name of the chain is built according to the following rule: